dev-git-usr/HAL-Editor/README.md

 - install node.js / npm on the machines where the components should run.
 - copy this Repo on your machine
 - run the command "npm install" inside the folder to installl dependancies
+- run "npm start" inside the folder to start the server
 - to test the environment open "127.0.0.1:9000" or "0.0.0.0:9000" in your Browser.
 - the following screen should be shown
 ![](./no_connection.png)
 - Now we have to start the second Server component.
-- If the components are running on different machines we have to change "connector.tsx": change const socket = io("ws://:8070", {
+- If the components are running on different machines we have to change "src/haldata/connector.tsx": change const socket = io("ws://:8070", {
     to: